LeoYunTao/BandWebsite/README.md

 ### Bugs
-In the cart section, the line on top of the total price jitters when the price changes
+- In the cart section, the line on top of the total price jitters when the price changes.
+- The audio player is a bit buggy

 ## Credits
 ### Media